Avery Williamson: 2016

 Head coach Mike Mularkey retained Dick LeBeau and named him the sole coordinator of the defense after Ray Horton opted to accept the defensive coordinator position with the Browns.
 LeBeau retained Williamson and Woodyard as the starting inside linebackers to begin the regular season after Zach Brown departed for the Bills during free agency.

 In Week 3, Williamson recorded nine combined tackles, broke up a pass, and intercepted Derek Carr during a 17–10 loss to the Oakland Raiders.
 The following week, he recorded a season-high 12 combined tackles in the Titans' 27–20 loss at the Texans.
 On December 11, 2016, Williamson made three combined tackles and forced the first fumble of his career as Tennessee defeated the Denver Broncos 13–10.

-Williamson finished the 2016 season with a career-high 104 combined tackles (73 solo), two sacks, a pass deflection, and an interception in 16 games and 16 starts.
-The Titans saw significant improvement under their new head coach, going from 3–13 to 9-7 and finishing second in the AFC South, but did not qualify for a playoff berth.
+Williamson finished the 2016 season with a career-high 104 combined tackles (73 solo), two sacks, a pass deflection, and an interception in 16 games and starts.
+The Titans saw significant improvement, going from 3–13 to 9-7 and finishing second in the AFC South, but did not qualify for the playoffs.
 Williamson received an overall grade of 76.5 from Pro Football Focus, ranking him 41st among all qualified linebackers in overall grade.

 2017

 Woodyard and Williamson returned as the starting inside linebacker duo along with Derrick Morgan and Brian Orakpo to start the regular season.

-On October 22, 2017, Williamson made a career-high tying 14 combined tackles during a 12–9 win at the Browns in Week 7.
-In Week 15, he made six solo tackles and sacked quarterback Jimmy Garoppolo in the Titans' narrow 25–23 loss at the San Francisco 49ers.
+On October 22, 2017, Williamson made a career-high tying 14 combined tackles during a 12–9 overtime road victory over the Browns in Week 7.
+In Week 15, he made six solo tackles and sacked quarterback Jimmy Garoppolo in the narrow 25–23 road loss to the San Francisco 49ers.

 Williamson finished the 2017 season with 92 combined tackles (52 solo), three sacks, and two pass break ups in 16 games and starts.
 The Titans finished second in the AFC South with a 9–7 record and qualified for a Wildcard spot.
-On January 6, 2018, Williamson started his first career playoff game and recorded one tackle in the narrow 22–21 victory at the Chiefs in the AFC Wildcard game.
+On January 6, 2018, Williamson started his first career playoff game and recorded one tackle in the narrow 22–21 comeback road victory over the Chiefs in the AFC Wildcard game.
 The following week, he recorded nine combined tackles and a pass deflection during the Titans' 35–14 loss at the New England Patriots in the AFC Divisional Round.

 On January 15, 2018, head coach Mike Mularkey and the Titans agreed to part ways after being unable to come to terms on future plans.
 Pro Football Focus gave Williamson an overall grade of 85.6, which ranked tenth among all qualifying linebackers in 2017.